kamilkp/angular-vs-repeat/README.md

 - all rendered elements must have the same predefined height

 ###USAGE:
-First include 'vs-repeat' as a module dependency in your app.
+First include `vs-repeat` as a module dependency in your app.
 Then in order to use the vsRepeat directive you need to measure the single element's height (including all paddings and margins).
 You can use any kind of developer tools you like.
 Let's say that that height is 50px.
 example: